Category Archives: Uncategorised

 St James's Cemetery, Liverpool, England

-Memorial in St James’s Cemetery, Liverpool commemorating John Baker d.
-1839
+Memorial at St James’s Cemetery, Liverpool commemorating John Bangley Pritchard d.
+1864

 Location